danhetrick/ircpatch/README.md

 ## Patchfiles

 Settings for **IRC-Patch** are handled by [XML](https://en.wikipedia.org/wiki/XML) files called *patchfiles*; they contain all the information needed for bot to connect any number of servers and channels together;  each channel patched will be considered a single link.
-Multiple links can be created in a single *patchfile*  The root element for a patchfile is **patch**, and all other elements are children of the root.
+Multiple links can be created in a single *patchfile*.
+The root element for a patchfile is **patch**, and all other elements are children of the root.

-[irc-patch.pl](https://github.com/danhetrick/ircpatch/blob/unstable/irc-patch.pl "irc-patch.pl") is the main program, a Perl script.
-To use, either create a patchfile named *default.patch* in the same directory as the script, and run `irc-patch.pl` with no arguments, or create a patchfile with a different name and run `irc-patch.pl` with the patchfile's filename as the first (and only) argument.

 ### example.patch

-[example.patch](https://github.com/danhetrick/ircpatch/blob/unstable/example.patch "example.patch") is an example of a patchfile:  every "server" element causes the bot to connect to a server, and every "channel" element causes the bot to join a channel (creating a link).
+[example.patch](https://github.com/danhetrick/ircpatch/blob/master/example.patch "example.patch") is an example of a patchfile:  every "server" element causes the bot to connect to a server, and every "channel" element causes the bot to join a channel (creating a link).
 Patchfiles are XML based, and feature a number of elements, some required, and some not:

-### Required patchfile elements
+### Required patchfile elements (marked as **LINK SETTINGS** in *example.patch*)
   * `channel` - Sets the channel to relay.
 At least one channel element is required.
   * `server` - Sets an IRC server to connect to (in *server:port* format).
 At least one server element is required.
   * `password` - Sets the password for administrative functions.
   * `nick` - Sets the relay's IRC nickname.
   * `alternate` - Sets the relay's alternate IRC nick if the first is already taken.

-### Optional patchfile elements
+### Optional patchfile elements (marked as **OPTIONAL SETTINGS** in *example.patch*)
   * `verbose` - Turns verbose mode on and off.
 Default: **on**.
   * `log` - Turns logging on and off.
 Set to a filename to turn logging on; log data will be written to this file.
 Default: **off**.
   * `bot_chat` - Sets a symbol to be prepended to all relay chat.
 Default: "*** ".